Chinese encyclopedia

-Chinese encyclopedias comprise both Chinese-language encyclopedias and foreign-language ones about China or Chinese topics.
+Chinese encyclopedias comprise both Chinese language encyclopedias and foreign language ones about China or Chinese topics.
 There is a type of native Chinese reference work called leishu (lit. "categorized writings") that is sometimes translated as "encyclopedia", but although these collections of quotations from classic texts are expansively "encyclopedic", a leishu is more accurately described as a "compendium" or "anthology".
-The long history of Chinese encyclopedias began with the (222 CE) Huanglan ("Emperor's Mirror") leishu and continues with online encyclopedias such as the Baike Encyclopedia.
+The long history of Chinese leishu encyclopedias began with the (222 CE) Huanglan ("Emperor's Mirror") leishu and continues with online encyclopedias such as Baidu Baike and Chinese Wikipedia.

 Terminology

 The Chinese language has several translation equivalents for the English word encyclopedia.